Torres Strait Bêche-de-mer and Trochus fisheries

 Output controls include minimum size limits on 10 species; zero total allowable catch (TAC) for sandfish, black teatfish and surf redfish; and TACs for white teatfish (15 t), prickly redfish (15 t) and other sea cucumber species combined (80 t).

 The TSTF is managed using various input and output controls.
 Input controls include limiting participation in the fishery to TIB licence holders, limiting fishers to using vessels no longer than 20 m, restricting trochus harvest to hand fishing using non-mechanical devices, and prohibiting the use of hookah and scuba gear.
+There is currently no limit on the number of TIB licences that can be issued.
 Output controls include minimum (80 mm) and maximum (125 mm) basal diameter size limits, and a TAC of 150 t.